THargreaves/beginners-python/README.md

 * Learn how to raise errors
 * Use common built-in packages in your code

-### What now?

-Checkout my other courses (written by me, in parallel with the AZ Code Club):

-* [Practical Python](https://github.com/warwickdatascience/practical-python) — learn more Python by applying your skills to fun, real-life problems.
-Prerequisite: Beginner's Python or equivalent
-* [Into the Tidyverse](https://github.com/warwickdatascience/into-the-tidyverse) — learn your way around the tidyverse, a collection of R packages desgined to make data importing, manipulation, and visualisation as simple as possible.
-No prerequisites.
-* SQL for Scientists (coming soon)

 ## Getting Help

 If you are internal to AstraZeneca your best port of call for recieving help with this course is via the Code Club workplace page.
 We're a friendly bunch so don't feel scared to post a question even if it seems simple—likely there is someone else with the same issue.